No Products in the Cart

 Thinking of buying a latex mattress?
 You've already made a good choice!
 Latex offers a truly great combination of both support and comfort, which you're going to love.
-Benefits go beyond comfort; its high contouring ability, the natural mold resistance, incredible airflow, and many more.
-But there is something about latex that you should know - not all latex mattresses are created equal.
+Benefits go beyond comfort: its high contouring ability, natural mold resistance, incredible airflow, and many more.
+But there is something about latex that you should know—not all latex mattresses are created equal.
 With plenty of options available, the market can seem quite confusing.

 Before buying a latex mattress, it's important to make sure you get all your doubts and queries answered.
 In this guide, we've included 18 FAQs to help you decide if a latex mattress should be on your next shopping list.

-There are synthetic and blended latex mattresses that are not natural.
+There are synthetic latex and blended latex mattresses that are not natural.

 Both latex and memory foam have a similar feel.
 They provide cushioning and support for your sensitive areas so that your muscles can fully relax.
 However, latex is naturally derived from the sap of the rubber tree, while memory foam is made with petroleum-based chemicals that are harmful to the sleepers' health and the environment.

 Compared to memory foam, latex has more buoyancy and keeps the sleepers lifted on the mattress rather than cradled.
-Since latex mattresses do not involve any kind of chemicals, it provides excellent air circulation, making your latex bed a 100% breathable and comforting surface.
+Since latex mattresses do not involve harmful levels of chemicals, they provide excellent air circulation, making your latex bed a 100% breathable and comforting surface.

-Since they are non-toxic and made of zero chemicals, sleeping on a natural and organic latex mattress is absolutely safe.
-Unlike memory foam, latex mattresses are not prone to off-gassing.
+Since they are non-toxic, sleeping on a natural and organic latex mattress is absolutely safe.
+Unlike memory foam, latex mattresses are not prone to off-gassing harmful chemicals.

 An organic latex mattress offers a variety of benefits to sleepers.
 They are naturally hypoallergenic, extremely durable, highly customizable, incredibly comfortable, provide better temperature regulation, isolate motion, provide pressure point relief, require less maintenance, and are environment friendly.

-There are no disadvantages to a latex mattress other than it costs a bit high when compared to memory foam.
-The production process of natural and organic latex is expensive and time-consuming.
-However, an organic latex mattress's variety of benefits (especially comfort and durability) makes it worth the price.
+There are no disadvantages to a latex mattress other than that it costs a bit more when compared to memory foam.
+The production process for natural and organic latex is expensive and time-consuming.
+However, an organic latex mattress's variety of benefits (especially comfort and durability) make it worth the price.

 Organic latex mattresses are naturally mold, mildew, and dust mite resistant and are inherently antibacterial and antifungal.
-Therefore they can be considered as the best option for asthma and allergy sufferers.
+Therefore, they can be considered the best option for asthma and allergy sufferers.

-If you're someone who is allergic to latex itself, you should be able to sleep on a latex mattress without any issues.
-This is because, when you sleep, the latex in a latex mattress doesn't come in direct contact with your skin.
 So, you don't have to worry about allergies.
 Most allergic reactions to latex material happen when you come into contact with products that haven't been properly washed to remove the proteins responsible for allergies.
-But in the case of mattresses, the latex foam is washed repeatedly during the manufacturing process.
+But in the case of latex mattresses, the latex foam is washed repeatedly during the manufacturing process.

 A natural latex mattress is highly recommended for those who suffer from back pain.
-Latex mattress conforms to your body's natural curves due to their unique 'push back' ability.
+Latex mattresses conform to your body's natural curves due to their unique 'push back' ability.
 This gives sleepers the perfect amount of support they need for good back health while sleeping in any position.

 Latex mattresses have certifications that indicate that the mattress has passed stringent tests or adheres to specific international standards.